ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-events/index.md

 - a marker formatter to make selected nodes stand out
 - set the series' `cursor` property to `pointer` to indicate that a node is clickable when hovered

-Also note how we call the `event.series.update()` method to redraw the series after altering one of its data points.

 <chart-example title='Node Click Event' name='node-click-select' type='generated'></chart-example>

 ### Interfaces